andoneve/fortuneteller/README.md

 REMEMBER: There is no right answer!!!!
 If your code meets the program requirements, then it works.

 ## Concepts
-- different types of input and arguments
+- different types of input and arguments (review gets.chomp and ARGV. also review arguments)
-- variable types (string, integer, float, boolean)
+- variable types (string, integer, float, boolean) and use of to_i (http://apidock.com/ruby/String/to_i), to_s, etc
-- conditionals (if/else statements)
+- conditionals (if/else statements) (http://www.tutorialspoint.com/ruby/ruby_if_else.htm)
 - case statements (https://www.blackbytes.info/2015/10/ruby-case/)

 ## Program Requirements